 Halogens are nonmetals.
-At room temperature, fluorine and chlorine are gases and bromine is a liquid.
-Iodine and astatine are solids.
+At room temperature, fluorine and chlorine are gases, bromine is a liquid and Iodine and astatine are solids.
 Halogens are very reactive, the reactivity decreases from fluorine to astatine.
 Halogens do not exist in elemental form in nature.
 Astatine isotopes are radioactive with short half-lives.

 Table salt, bleach, fluoride in toothpaste, and chlorine in swimming pools, what do all of these have in common?
-Add halogen lamps to the list, and the answer becomes more clear: all involve one or more of the halogens, which form Group 7 of the periodic table, which consists of five chemically related elements: fluorine (F), chlorine (Cl), bromine (Br), iodine (I), and astatine (At).
+Add halogen lamps to the list, and the answer becomes more clear: All involve one or more of the halogens, which form Group 7 of the periodic table, which consists of five chemically related elements: fluorine (F), chlorine (Cl), bromine (Br), iodine (I), and astatine (At).
 The word ‘halogen’ is derived from Greek and originally means “salt-forming“.
 Halogens are found in the environment only in the form of ions or compounds because of their high reactivity.

 - The group of halogens is the only periodic table group that contains elements in all three familiar states of matter at standard temperature and pressure

 - Fluorine (F) is a pale yellow gas